Konfekt/mutt-ical/README.md

 If you configure auto_view (as above), then the description should be visible in the pager.
 (Otherwise view the attachements (usually by hitting 'v'), select and open the `Icalendar` entry.)
-To reply, just open the `Icalendar` file from mutt:
+To answer, just open the `Icalendar` file from mutt:

 * View the attachements (usually 'v')
 * Select the text/calendar entry
-* Hit 'r'
+* Hit 'a'
-* Choose your reply
+* Choose your answer

 Documentation